gbdev/gb-asm-tutorial/TRANSLATING.md

 You can also simply copy `po/messages.pot` to `po/xx.po`.
 Then update the file header (the first entry with `msgid ""`) to the correct language.

+### Adding a new translation to the menu

+To add a new translation in the language menu in the navbar, add an entry to the `language-list` list in [`theme/index.hbs`](https://github.com/gbdev/gb-asm-tutorial/blob/master/theme/index.hbs#L145).

 ### Updating an Existing Translation

 As the English text changes, translations gradually become outdated.
 To update